lowerkey/web-worker-facade/README.md

 ## Roadmap
 0. The first step will be to wrap the web worker in a layout-bridge.
 1. After that, the project will implement section 4 of the linked paper, Dynamic Coarsening.

+## Usage
+It's still too early for that, but eventually, you'll have to include the layout-bridge, which will create a web worker from layout-worker.min.js